-This newly-developed programme has been designed in close partnership with one of the world’s great museum organisations.
+This programme has been designed in close partnership with one of the world’s great museum organisations.
 National Museums Liverpool (NML) attracts 3.3 million visitors a year.
 Its collections are among the most varied in Europe and contain everything from Impressionist paintings and rare beetles to a lifejacket from Titanic.

 Through a series of guest seminars, practical training workshops and study visits embedded throughout the programme, the MA Museum and Heritage Studies offers students unparalleled access to NML’s professional expertise, world-class collections and outstanding venues.
 No other museum studies programme currently offers such close collaboration with a national museum service.